BasHB00M01001/Scanaimar13/README.md

 # Scanaimar13

-Scanaimar13 is a penetration-testing artifact composed of several tools Scanaimar13 .helps to list subdomains, directories, search for files, and list vulnerabilities.
+Scanaimar13 is a penetration-testing artifact composed of several tools.

+Scanaimar13 .helps to list subdomains, directories, search for files, and list vulnerabilities.ç

 Scanaimar It's an open project, and if you want, you can collaborate and make it bigger..